lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 {{ end }}
 {{< /highlight >}}

-We need to use <code>.Scratch</code> here because Hugo variables which are declared within an <code>if</code> statement can't be accessed outside said statement.
+Why are we using <code>.Scratch</code> here?
+Because Hugo variables which are declared within an <code>if</code> statement can't be accessed outside the scope of said statement.
 Variables on the scratchpad can be set and retrieved just like regular variables.

 <small><strong>NOTE:</strong> I've used a string value for <code>"false"</code> because I couldn't get <code>false</code> to work.
 Not sure why.</small>

 ### Simple page numbers

-We then need to determine whether advanced logic is required to hide page numbers.
-If the total number of pages is greater than the maximum number of links to show (<code>$max_links</code>) we will use advanced logic.
+We then need to determine whether complex logic is required to hide page numbers.
+If the total number of pages is greater than the maximum number of links to show (<code>$max_links</code>) we will use complex logic.

 {{< highlight html >}}
 {{ range $paginator.Pagers }}